enthought/envisage/docs/source/services.rst

 interact, and so Envisage provides a way for them to find each other.
 This is where the *service registry* comes in.

-Don't be phased by the term *service*.
+Don't be fazed by the term *service*.
 In Envisage it just means any objects in your application that you want to share between plugins.
-Services can be any Python object and do not have to inherits from any Envisage class or even implement any particular interface!
+Services can be any Python object and do not have to inherit from any Envisage class or even implement any particular interface!

 Service Registry